Forschungsgruppe Zeitgenössische Solidaritätsstudien / Fachbereich Vergleichende Politikfeldanalyse

 Elias Weiss

 Elias Weiss earned his Bachelor’s and Master’s degrees in Political Science at the University of Vienna.
 In his bachelor thesis, he discussed the duration of parliamentary periods.
-For his master thesis, he explored the GameStop Incident of early 2021 and developed the concept of “Parasitical Solidarity”, coined by Sally J. Scholz.
-He now works as a CeSCoS fellow and PhD student to refine this theoretical concept and adapt it for further empirical use.
-His fields of interest besides questions of solidarity in health, social, and political activist context are UBI and workfare/welfare policies.
+For his master thesis, he explored the GameStop Incident of early 2021 conceptualising misappropriated solidarity.
+He now works as a CeSCoS fellow and PhD student to further explore instances of misappropriated solidarity in health, and in social and political activism.
+Additionally, he is interested in the concept of UBI and workfare/welfare policies in general.

 Solidarity Affiliates: